 Introduction & Overview

-Playing a Jedi/Sith in Moviebattles 2 is very different from base jka and this guide aims to introduce you to the wonderful world of Moviebattles 2 Sabering.
-This guide focuses on dueling, as that is what I'm most interested in.
-But I have added an open mode section, so this guide should cover all the knowledge you need to start playing immediately.
-It will take time to become good of couse, but it's a simple matter of getting down to business and practising!
+This guide aims to introduce you to the wonderful world of Moviebattles II Sabering, as I like to call it.
+This guide focuses on dueling, because that is what I'm most interested in.
+But there is an open mode section too, so this guide should cover all the knowledge you need to start playing immediately.
+It will, however, take time to become a skilled saberist of course, but it's a simple matter of getting down to business and practising!

 Section 1 Understanding the Mechanics